sevenval/flat-docs/reference/functions/jwt-decode.md

 `jws` is expected to be a _compact serialization_.

 For the HMAC based algorithms, `key` is a _Base64URL_ encoded symmetric key for the digital signature.
 For the `RSASSA` based algorithms, use the PEM encoded *public* key (without the `BEGIN` and `END` lines and without any line breaks).
+The key must not be password protected.

 Currently, signatures created with `HS256`, `HS385`, `HS512`, `RS256`, `RS384` or `RS512` can be validated.